AdobeDocs/ff-services-docs/src/pages/guides/index.md

 [Adobe Firefly Services SDK](./sdks/)

-The Adobe Firefly Services SDK is a comprehensive toolkit designed to streamline your integration with Adobe Firefly Services.
+The Adobe Firefly Services SDK is a comprehensive toolkit designed to streamline your development journey.
+All of the APIs included in Firefly Services can be accessed with this one SDK, all in one easy to find place.

 <br/><br/><br/><br/>